coin-or/rbfopt/README.rst

       serial and parallel.
     * rbfopt_aux_problems.py: Interface for the auxiliary problems solved during the optimization process.
+    * rbfopt_cl_interface.py: Script for the command-line interface, to run the library on a user-defined black-box function implemented in a user-specified file.
     * rbfopt_degreeX_models.py: PyOmo models for the auxiliary problems necessary for RBF functions with minimum required polynomial degree X.
     * rbfopt_refinement: Routines for refinement phase.
     * rbfopt_settings.py: Global and algorithmic settings.
     * rbfopt_test_functions.py: Mathematical test functions.
+    * rbfopt_test_interface.py: Script to test the library on a global optimization test set.
     * rbfopt_user_black_box.py: A black-box class constructed from user data.
     * rbfopt_utils.py: Utility routines.

     * doc/